stellar/slingshot/spec/ZkVM.md

 the version is below a given number (e.g. `4 versionverify`).

+### Static arguments

+Some instructions ([`output`](#output), [`roll`](#roll) etc) have size or index parameters specified as _immediate data_ (part of the instruction code), which makes it impossible to compute such argument on the fly.

+This allows for a simpler type system (no integers, only scalars), while limiting programs to have pre-determined structure.

+In general, there are no jumps or cleartext conditionals apart from a specialized [predicate tree](#predicate-tree).
+Note, however, that with the use of [delegation](#delegate), program structure can be determined right before the use.

-### Why cloak and borrow take variables and not commitments?
+### Should cloak and borrow take variables and not commitments?

 1. it makes sense to reuse variable created by `blind`
 2. txbuilder can keep the secrets assigned to variable instances, so it may be more convenient than remembering preimages for commitments.